Skip to main content

 4.0(1,855 reviews)

-Situated in the quieter Kamala district of Phuket, this memorial park stands as a sombre and thoughtful tribute to the communities devastated by the 2004 Indian Ocean tsunami.
-It holds particular significance for the Kamala area, which was among the hardest hit along Phuket's coastline, and offers visitors a meaningful way to engage with the region's modern history beyond its beaches and resorts.
-The park combines spiritual and commemorative elements, creating a calm atmosphere suited to reflection and remembrance.
-Rather than a conventional tourist attraction, it functions as a genuine place of community memory, where the local response to tragedy and the spirit of recovery are quietly evident.
-The setting is peaceful and unhurried, making it appropriate for visitors who appreciate cultural heritage and wish to understand Phuket's past on a deeper level.
-Good to know: There are no confirmed opening hours available, so visiting during daylight hours is advisable to ensure access.
-The park is located in Soi Rim Hat, Tambon Kamala, away from the busier tourist zones of Patong and Kata, making mornings or late afternoons a natural choice for a quieter visit.
+Situated in the quieter Kamala district of Phuket, this memorial park stands as a thoughtful tribute to the communities devastated by the 2004 Indian Ocean tsunami.
+Kamala was among the hardest-hit stretches of Phuket's coastline, and the park offers visitors a meaningful way to engage with the region's modern history beyond its beaches and resorts.
+It holds genuine significance for the local community, making it a place of authentic remembrance rather than a conventional attraction.
+The atmosphere is calm and unhurried, combining spiritual and commemorative elements that invite quiet reflection.
+The setting is well-suited to visitors who appreciate cultural heritage and wish to understand Phuket's past at a more personal level.
+It draws a steady number of visitors who come to pay their respects and connect with the human story behind one of the region's most defining events.
+Good to know: No confirmed opening hours are available, so visiting during daylight hours is the safest approach to ensure access.
+The park sits along Soi Rim Hat in Tambon Kamala, away from the busier tourist zones of Patong and Kata, so mornings or late afternoons tend to offer a quieter and more reflective experience.
 Out of respect for the cultural and spiritual nature of the site, modest clothing is recommended.

 Experience hints